-Editing Area
+Editing area

-The editing area of Sound Rescue TerraTec Edition 2.0 consists of four main components: Descratcher (on the left), Denoiser (on the right), Analyzer (in the center) and the adjustment sliders for bass/treble/volume (on the bottom).
+The editing area of Sound Rescue TERRATEC Edition 2.1 consists of four main parts: Descratcher (left), Denoiser (right), Analyzer (in the middle) and the Bass/Treble/Volume controls (bottom).
 Two sound-level meters let you control the output level while, at the same time, you can adjust the volume and the bass and treble levels using the sliders mentioned above.

-Because the processor requirements of Sound Rescue TerraTec Edition 2.0 are quite low (about 30 % for a 300 MHz Pentium II for a WAV file with 16-bit, stereo and 44.1 kHz), you can optimize all of the parameters and simultaneously hear the results in realtime while editing your tracks.
+Because the processor requirements of Sound Rescue TERRATEC Edition 2.1 are quite low, you can optimize all parameters and simultaneously hear the results in real time while editing your tracks.

-The editing area of Sound Rescue TerraTec Edition 2.0
+The editing area of Sound Rescue TERRATEC Edition 2.1.